SynergyUSAllc/SynergyHyperVBackup/README.md

-We are builind a new HyperVBackup version.
+We are building a new HyperVBackup version.
 If you are interested providing feedback and also collect your free copy, please contact us via our web site: https://synergy-usa-llc.com/contact-page/